Provision Ministry Inc

 - Clothing and Footwear: 5.2 million units distributed

-- Hygiene Products: Distributed to partner organizations
+- Hygiene Products: Distributed to partner organisations

 - School Supplies: Provided to nonprofits serving children and families